sdivakarla/School_District_Analysis/README.md

 - Math and reading scores by grade
   - For Thomas High School, the scores for 9th grade were listed as "NaN"
   - For all other schools, the scores were unchanged
-- Scores by school spending had limited change (less than .1%) due to the small number of students
+- Scores by school spending had small decrease (less than .5%) due to the small number of students
-- Scores by school size had limited change (less than .1%) due to the small number of students
+- Scores by school size had small decrease (less than .1%) due to the small number of students
-- Scores by school type had no change
+- Scores by school type had small decrease (less than .1%) due to the small number of students

+# Summary
+The School District was concerned about the affect that the scores from the ninth grade at Thomas High School might have on the district analysis of standardized testing.
+In order to evaluate the impact, the scores of the suspect tests were changed to "NaN" or a null value and then the analysis was performed again.
+The changes noted as a result of the change are summarized below:

+1. The overall district summary scores were not greatly impacted due to the small percentage of scores that were suspect (1.2 % of the total students).
+2. The oveerall performance of Thomas High School was greatly reduced because 25% of the school was determined to not have passing scores when the ninth grade scores were replaced.
+3. The math and reading average scores for Thomas High School 10th to 12th graders were among the best performing in the district.
+When the school was evaluated on just 10th to 12th grade, the overall passing percentage was over 90%.
+4. The scores, as evaluated by spending per student, school size and school type, were not significantly impacted by the removal of the suspect values.